apache/iotdb/docs/UserGuide/Comparison/TSDB-Comparison.md

 **Conclusion**:

-  We can find that IoTDB has many interesting features that other TSDBs do not support.
+  We can find that IoTDB has many powerful features that other TSDBs do not support.

 ### Performance Comparison